dss-extensions/dss-extensions/python_apis.md

 COM, "Component Object Model", is a Windows-specific technology available since the 1990's.

-Usually, the required DLLs are automatically registered for COM interaction
+Usually, the required DLLs are automatically registered for COM interaction during the installation.
+If the user is manually installing, additional steps are required.
 There are 32-bit and a 64-bit versions of the engine, both are part of the official OpenDSS installation.

 In Python, there are two main packages to interact with COM modules, `win32com` (part of the [`pywin32` distribution](https://github.com/mhammond/pywin32)) and [`comtypes`](https://github.com/enthought/comtypes).
 Both packages are available both through `pip` ([PyPI](https://pypi.org/), the Python Package Index) or through `conda` (the Anaconda ecosystem, including the wonderful [conda-forge](https://conda-forge.org/)).
 Since 2021, we recommend using `comtypes` if possible, so the code snippets below will use that.
 This recommendation is due to both its better performance when compared to `win32com`, and better/automatic handling of early-binding code.